 If your list stays small, you never pay, which is interesting, because if you work in a specialized niche, attract engaged subscribers, and get your email marketing right, you can still earn big from a small list.

 Once you’ve signed up for free with Mailchimp you can grab a simple HTML code which you can put on your site wherever you want an opt in form to show up.
 I put mine at the top of my sidebar and at the bottom of every post.
+Want to really make the most of every aspect of this resource?
+Try the Mailchimp For Bloggers course.
+It’s in-depth and very affordable.

 I use the free version of the WordPress plugin MailMunch to allow me to add extra opt-in options to my site.
 MailMunch is what allows me to have a top bar across the top of this page encouraging you to pop your email address into it.
 It’s also the program that lets you see a small opt in box in the bottom right-hand corner of the screen as you scroll down the page.